Two more dead after sectarian clashes in Egypt

 Witnesses accused the police of standing by as the Copts were attacked and of firing teargas at mourners in the compound as they emerged from the cathedral under a hail of rocks.

-A statement posted on the Interior Ministry's website blamed Christians for starting the trouble by vandalising several cars.
+A statement posted on the Interior Ministry's website blamed Christians for starting the trouble by vandalizing several cars.

 FAILURE TO PROTECT?